Sammydcode/https-github.com-Sammydcode-plotsenseai-hackathon-PSH2025-696/README.md

 ### 4️⃣ Set PlotSense API Key

-To use this project, you’ll need an API key from Grocq (or whichever platform you’re using).
+To use this project, you’ll need an API key from Grocq.
 Follow the steps below:

 - Get your API key